 The Quadsphere has been one of my favorite development teams since I got a 2nd gen Touch.
 Their awesome shmup, Icarus-X has always been one of my favorites, and FMX Riders is a great Motocross Racer.
 But after not really hearing anything from them for a while, I was surprised when their newest release, Bounty Racer, hit the AppStore.

+For those of you who have FMX Riders, you’ll be familiar with the menu setup and UI.
+It’s almost exactly the same.
+You have the option to flip the screen, which is great considering the game starts up-side-down, but unfortunately, this still leaves everything like pop-up notifications and GameCenter pop-ups at the bottom of the screen, which means that they wind up covering the controls, and can result in accidental game exits.
 The control set-up is also exactly the same, you can choose between auto and manual acceleration, as well as tilt, stick and button control schemes, with a tilt sensitivity option thrown in for good measure.
 The tilt controls work very well, as does the stick, though I prefer the button set-up, especially when playing on the iPad.
 Drifting is done easily by pressing the brake button while you’re turning.
 This, along with getting air from jumps and by using the environment, fills up your nitro gauge.
 Once it’s filled, you’re able to press the nitro button, and boost ahead.
 You’re also able to stack your boosts, which is fantastic.

 There are 3 gameplay modes to choose from; Single Player, Bounties and Multiplayer.
 The Single Player Mode gives you 4 separate leagues which you can choose from, Rookie, Pro, Master and Elite, though Rookie is the only league which is unlocked at first, and as you progress through the game, earning stars in each race, you’ll unlock the harder leagues.
 In each league, there are 6 tracks with 3 different types of races in each; Race, which is your typical race against 5 other AI characters, Collect, which gives you 60 seconds to collect as many stars on the track as you can.
 This is the only mode which you do not need to follow the typical track layout, and do not need to cross the finish line.
 Your only goal is to find and collect all the stars you can in 1 minute.
 Elimination is the last type of race, and this is your typical elimination mode.
 You’ll need to race the other AI characters, and try to never be in last place when you cross the finish line, or else the race is over.
 Each track has 9 available stars, with 3 for each type of race.